Bespoke, Custom & Personalised Cakes

 If you have ever gone looking for a celebration cake online, you will know the industry is rather fond of the words bespoke, custom and personalised.
 They are often used interchangeably, as if they are synonyms.
 They are not.

 All three point to a cake made for a particular person or occasion, yes.
 But they describe very different levels of design input, creative freedom and complexity.
 And that matters, because ordering the right kind of cake is not just about taste and appearance.
-It is about expectations, budget, timing and whether you want a tiny tweak or a full grand design.
+It is about expectations, budget, timing and whether you want a simple identifying detail, a material adaptation or a full original design.

 Editorial illustration explaining what a bespoke cake is: an original cake design created from a client brief.

 Bespoke begins with your brief.
 Custom begins with an existing design.
-Personalised adds a defined finishing touch.
+Personalised adds a defined finishing detail.

 The Short Answer